MythicTy/DingiesAndDragQueens/source/content/Turn of Fortunes Wheel/Public/World/Sigil/Notable Encounters/Asmodeus Needs You!.md

 > "Asmodeus Needs You!"
 He loudly accosts passers-by, warning them of all the jink and fame the sods are missing out on.
 "We even just got a new shipment of Sinker weaponry, we're only outfitted with the best!"

-This devil accosted you all, getting you to sign your souls across to [[the Blood War]].
+This devil accosted you all, getting you to sign your souls across to [[The Blood War]].
 He bragged about getting new [[Doomguard]] weaponry for the Blood War.
 You of course stole back the contracts.